Three pink tennis balls on a blue court

 The Code #45: “If a racket or string is broken, a player may leave the court to get a replacement, but the player is subject to code violations for delay under the Point Penalty System.”

-What happens if a ball falls out of my opponent’s pocket during the point?
+In tennis, what happens if a ball falls out of my opponent’s pocket during the point?

-If it distracts you, you can call a hindrance.
+If a ball falls out of your opponent's pocket during the point and it distracts you, you can call a hindrance.

 Source: